sueszli/fast-snek/README.md

 - ✓ simple.
 - ✓ higher isolation, security, robustness.
-- 〜 context switching: actually doesn't matter, since the `threading` library uses kernel-level threads as well.
+- 〜 context switching: actually doesn't matter, since the `threading` library threads are kernel-level as well.
 - 𝙓 resource overhead: memory allocation, creation and management.
 - 𝙓 serialization overhead: there is no shared memory, so data has to be serialized and deserialized for inter-process communication. also some objects are unserializeable: the `pickle` module is used to serialize objects. but some objects are not pickleable (i.e. lambdas, file handles, etc.).